The Tale of the Fisherman and the Fish: Plot summary

 In Pushkin's poem, an old man and woman have been living poorly for many years.
 They have a small hut, and every day the man goes out to fish.
 One day, he throws in his net and pulls out seaweed two times in succession, but on the third time he pulls out a golden fish.
 The fish pleads for its life, promising any wish in return.
 However, the old man is scared by the fact that a fish can speak; he says he does not want anything, and lets the fish go.

 When he returns and tells his wife about the golden fish, she gets angry and tells her husband to go ask the fish for a new trough, as theirs is broken, and the fish happily grants this small request.
 The next day, the wife asks for a new house, and the fish grants this also.
 Then, in succession, the wife asks for a palace, to become a noble lady, to become the ruler of her province, to become the tsarina, and finally to become the Ruler of the Sea and to subjugate the golden fish completely to her boundless will.
 As the man goes to ask for each item, the sea becomes more and more stormy, until the last request, where the man can hardly hear himself think.
 When he asks that his wife be made the Ruler of the Sea, the fish cures her greed by putting everything back to the way it was before, including the broken trough.

 Analysis

-The Afanasiev version "The Goldfish" is catalogued as Aarne–Thompson–Uther type 555, "(The) Fisherman and his Wife", the type title deriving from the representative tale, Brothers Grimm's The Fisherman and His Wife.
+The Afanasiev version "The Goldfish" is catalogued as Aarne–Thompson–Uther type 555, "(The) Fisherman and his Wife", the type title deriving from the representative tale, the Brothers Grimm's The Fisherman and His Wife.

 The tale exhibits the "function" of "lack" to use the terminology of Vladimir Propp's structural analysis, but even while the typical fairy tale is supposed to "liquidate' the lack with a happy ending, this tale type breaches the rule by reducing the Russian couple back to their original state of dire poverty, hence it is a case of "lack not liquidated".
 The Proppian structural analysis sets up "The Goldfish" tale for comparison with a similar Russian fairy tale, "The Greedy Old Woman (Wife)".